sosbrumadinho/brumadinho_location/README.md

 * If you can help with any issue, please add a comment to the issue to indicate that that you will work on it.
 * If you are the first to work on any given project, you can choose the language or technology that you are more familiar with.
 * If other volunteers are already helping with the project then please contact them to discuss what still needs to be implemented.
-* Once your change is complete please submit your Pull Request.
+* Once your change is complete please submit your Pull Request tagging the associated issue.
 * If you would like to suggest other tools for development then please create an issue and tag it with the #suggestion label.

 You can fork the project at will.
 We will continue to improve the code throughout the week.